TReX®

 A Better Way To Plan

 TReX can be used to practice CONOPs in a network simulated environment.
 Multiple TReX devices can be remotely controlled and communicate with a single, C2 software application.
 Real-time and post-session data can be used to plot threat effectiveness and improve planning for future strategies by mission command.
 Users can create long duration and/or repeatable scenarios for quantified testing in the lab or field.
-TReX has the capability to mimic specific threat radio waveforms including but not limited to:
+TReX has the capability to mimic specific SOIs including but not limited to:

 - Fast, frequency hopping tactical radios